Risky Drinking Can Put a Chill on Your Summer Fun

 Summer is typically a wonderful season for outdoor activities and spending additional time with family and friends.
-For some people, these activities include drinking alcoholic beverages.
-In light of the coronavirus pandemic as well as the negative consequences associated with drinking, it is particularly important this summer to take measures to protect your own health and that of your loved ones.
-This includes following the everyday practices recommended by the U.S. Centers for Disease Control and Prevention to reduce the risk of contracting and spreading the coronavirus.
+For some people, these activities include drinking alcohol beverages.
+This summer, take measures to protect your own health and that of your loved ones.

 Swimmers Can Get in Over Their Heads

-Alcohol impairs judgment and increases risk-taking, a dangerous combination for swimmers.
+More drownings occur in July than in any other month.1 Many of these deaths involve alcohol—a recent study by the Centers for Disease Control and Prevention (CDC) estimates that 31% of all drownings involve blood alcohol concentration (BAC) levels of 0.10% or higher.2 Alcohol impairs judgment and increases risk-taking, a dangerous combination for swimmers.
 Even experienced swimmers may venture out farther than they should and not be able to make it back to shore, or they may not notice how chilled they’re getting and develop hypothermia.
 Surfers could become overconfident and try to ride a wave beyond their abilities.
 Even around a pool, alcohol can have tragic consequences.
-Inebriated divers may collide with the diving board, or dive where the water is too shallow.
+Inebriated divers may collide with the diving board or dive where the water is too shallow.

 Boaters Can Lose Their Bearings